epflgraph/graphai/graphai/scripts/stress_test/README.md

 }
 `
 3. Run the script with `python stress_test.py --config CONFIG_FILE_PATH --requests N_REQUESTS`.
-If you don't provide the `--requests` argument, its default value will be 10, meaning 10 requests will spawn randomly.
+If you don't provide the `--requests` argument, its default value will be 10, meaning 10 requests will spawn randomly (4 translation to 1 slides).

+Each task type has its own predefined timeout.
+The defaults are 20 seconds for translation and 600 seconds for slide extraction.
+They can be overriden with the `--timeout_translate` and `--timeout_slides` arguments, respectively.